psimyn/psimyn.github.io/talks/index.md

 ---
 # Talks

-Here are most of the talks I have given, with notes/slides when I remember.
-They probably won't make much sense without context, but people seem to enjoy having them.
+Here are most of the talks I have given.
+Slides/notes are currently unavailable while I move some files around.
+They probably won't make much sense without context, anyway, but people seem to enjoy having them.

 ## 2019